 Definitions:

 The “total number of children who are eligible to be redetermined” is defined as the total number of children due to renew their eligibility in federal fiscal year (FFY) 2020, and did not age out (did not exceed the program’s maximum age requirement) of the program by or before redetermination.
 This total number may include those children who are eligible to renew prior to their 12 month eligibility redetermination anniversary date.
-This total number may include those children who are eligible to renew prior to their 12 month eligibility redetermination anniversary date.
 This total must include ex parte redeterminations, the process when a state uses information available to it through other databases, such as wage and labor records, to verify ongoing eligibility.
 This total number must also include children whose eligibility can be renewed through administrative redeterminations, whereby the state sends the family a renewal form that is pre-populated with eligibility information already available through program records and requires the family to report any changes.

 The “total number of children screened for redetermination” is defined as the total number of children that were screened by the state for redetermination in FFY 2020 (i.e., ex parte redeterminations and administrative redeterminations, as well as those children whose families have returned redetermination forms to the state).